 - Growing medium – the overuse of peat is harmful to the environment and so we ask that all growing medium be peat-free, or with reduced peat content.

 - Health and safety – we undertake a risk assessment of the market to ensure a safe environment for all visitors, traders and volunteers.
-We also ensure the market is compliant with government guidance on best practice for a Covid-19 safe environment.
+We ensure the market is compliant with government guidance on best practice for a Covid-19 safe environment.

 - Recycling, return and re-use schemes – We want to ensure that plastic pots are reused and so we are exploring options for a plastic pot return scheme.